 Poster Session at the INFORUM Conference

-Authors will be offered to make short presentations about the poster (more information coming soon).
-Of course, there is also the possibility for authors to be present at poster exhibition during whole conference and especially during one of the coffee breaks (more information coming soon).
+Authors will be offered to make short presentations about the poster on Tuesday, May 27 from 5:40 PM.
+Of course, there is also the possibility for authors to be present at poster exhibition during whole conference and especially during the coffee break on Wednesday from 10:40 till 11:00.

 Posters are expected to be 75 cm x 105 cm (width x height) or conversely.
 Posters will be displayed for all three days of the conference.
 Materials for putting posters on the boards will be available in the poster area.

 For more information please contact: Ms. Andrea Kutnarova

 What Is a Poster?

 A poster is very different from a paper or a talk, and so different techniques need to be used in its preparation.
 A poster itself is a visual presentation comprising whatever the contributor wishes to display on the poster board.

 The purpose of a poster is to outline a piece of work in a form that is easily assimilated and stimulates interest and discussion.
 The ultimate aim is an exchange of ideas between the presenter and the people reading the poster.
 Posters are an excellent forum for informal and interactive presentations of early stages of research and late-breaking results from ongoing projects.

 Usually, a poster is made up entirely of sheets of paper pinned or attached with velcro strips to the board, but there is no reason why other visual aids should not be used.